MbinOrg/mbin/FAQ.md

 ## How do I know Redis is working?

 Execute: `sudo redis-cli ping` expect a PONG back.
+If it requires authentication, add the following flags: `--user <your_user> --askpass` to the `redis-cli` command.

 Ensure you do not see any connection errors in your `var/log/prod.log` file.